-On race day, drivers do a warmup lap and then a formation lap (both are used to test out the cars and allow the tires to warm up) before regaining their position on the grid.
-Then, lights in a set of five will light up every second, before they then go out after a random time period to test the drivers’ reaction times and to allow for a fair start.
+On race day, F1 drivers do a warmup lap and then a formation lap (both are used to test out the cars and allow the tires to warm up) before taking their position on the starting grid.
+Then, a set of five lights will light up one by one every second, before they then go out after a random time period to test the drivers’ reaction times and to allow for a fair start.

-From there, the drivers battle it out over the course of the shortest number of laps that exceeds a total distance of 305km, besides the exceptions noted above.
-The race can last no longer than 2 hours, and the driver across the line first after the set number of laps is crowned the winner, with second and third place also taking a step on the podium, where champagne is traditionally sprayed.
+From there, the drivers battle it out over the course of the shortest number of laps that exceeds a total distance of 305 km (190 miles), besides the Monaco exception we noted earlier.
+The actual race can last no longer than 2 hours, and the driver who crosses the finish line first after the set number of laps is crowned the winner, with second and third place also taking a step on the podium, where champagne is traditionally sprayed.

-Throughout the race, drivers and teams will employ various strategies in order to hopefully give them the edge over other teams.
-The most notable strategies tend to involve pitting.
-The pit lane is like that in other motorsports, as it is where the cars go midrace (or prerace) in order to change their tires or in some cases to perform repairs on the car.
+Throughout the race, drivers and teams will employ various strategies to hopefully give them the edge over other teams, and these strategies involve pit stops.
+The F1 pit lane is like pit lanes in other motorsports, as it is where the cars go mid-race (or pre-race) in order to change their tires, or in some cases to perform repairs on the car.

 These pit stops take place at the time of choosing for the drivers and the teams, but some may stop once and some twice or more.
-Usually, drivers must go to the pits at least once during a race, but this rule is abandoned in the case of wet weather where the drivers can stay on the same set of tires if they prefer, but most still tend to pit at least once.
+Usually, drivers must go to the pits at least once during a race in order to use at least 2 different tire compounds, but this rule is abandoned in the case of wet weather, where the drivers can stay on the same set of tires if they prefer, but most still tend to pit at least once.

 Pitting costs time, usually around 20-25 seconds, and so drivers can temporarily lose positions.
 This might make it seem counterintuitive to pit more than once, but as other drivers also need to pit, it tends to balance out over the course of the race as people regain lost positions as other drivers head to the pits.